 |$100 – 250M||$8 – 10M||$25 – 75k||$20 – 40k|

 Consider the Cost Drivers

-Some cost drivers are industry-specific, while others depend on your company’s age, financial strength, or the number of employees.
-Let’s break down the most significant factors that could affect the price of your D&O policy:
+Some directors and officers insurance cost drivers are industry-specific, while others depend on your company’s age, financial strength, or the number of employees.
+Let’s break down the most significant factors that could affect how much directors & officers insurance costs: